 Luckily, you’ve found us.
 At BestReviews, we never accept free products from manufacturers.
 We conduct field and expert research and poll real-life customers instead.
 Our reviews are honest and unbiased.
 Our goal: to pass along all the info, so you can make the most informed shopping decisions.
-If you’re ready to shop for a comforter, take a look at the matrix above for our top five picks.
+If you’re ready to shop for a comforter, take a look at the product list above for our top five picks.
 For a step-by-step guide to what to look for before you buy, keep reading.

 The materials used for a comforter’s shell determine how breathable it will be.
 For the shell material, it’s best to choose a natural fiber, such as cotton, silk, or wool.

 Cotton is a natural fiber that has a smooth, soft feel.
 It’s also extremely breathable and wicks sweat and moisture away from the body for a cool night’s sleep.
 Cotton is the best option if you tend to be a hot sleeper.